-'''

 FAULT: ANT.
-OPEN

-4.96 V, O mA
+OPEN 4.96 V, O mA

-'''

-Indicates an antenna fault with current at zero milliamperes.
-This fault disappears if antenna connection is restored.
+The second display indicates an antenna fault with antenna current at zero milliamperes.
+This would indicate an open connection between the clock and the antenna.
+This fault goes away once the connection is restored.